-7. Lighting.
+5. Lighting.

-8. Parkway surfacing of loose rock, gravel, or any surfacing other than standard or colored/textured concrete or flat stone/brick/pavers installed at grade.
+6. Parkway walkway surfacing of loose rock, gravel, or any surfacing other than standard or colored/textured concrete or flat stone/brick/pavers installed at grade.

-9. Private dwellings and appendages including raised patios and decks, except as provided for in this section and the Building Code.
+7. Private dwellings and appendages including raised patios decks and bay windows, except as provided for in this section and the Building Code.

-10. Pay telephones and private mail carriers drop boxes.
+8. Pay telephones and private mail carriers drop boxes.

-B. Private encroachments requiring an encroachment permit and if applicable an encroachment agreement from the Public Works Department and Municipal Operations Department approval.

-1. Tree planting and removal.

-2. Shrub planting and removal.

-3. Median landscaping.

-If, in the opinion of the Municipal Operations Department, the approved planting is not being maintained for view and safety clearance, Chapter 10.50, "Public Nuisance Abatement," of the Municipal Code shall be used to remove offending plant material.

-The permit applicant shall reimburse the City of Newport Beach for the value of any City tree removed by this process.
-This value will be determined by the City Arborist using the International Society of Arboriculture's "Guide for Plant Appraisal."

-C. Private encroachments requiring an encroachment permit and if applicable an encroachment agreement from the Public Works Department.
+B. General private encroachments that require an encroachment permit and if applicable an encroachment agreement from the Public Works Department.

 1. Drive approaches conforming to Council Policy L-2.